softlayer/githubio_source/content/reference/datatypes/SoftLayer_Container_Product_Order_Security_Certificate/_index.md

 -----
 [validityMonths]: #validitymonths
 #### [validityMonths]
-The period that a SSL certificate is valid for.
-For example, 12, 24, 36
+(DEPRECATED) The period that a SSL certificate is valid for.
+For example, 12, 24, 36.
+This property will be set automatically based on the certificate product ordered when verifying or placing orders.
 <span class="type-label">Type: </span>**integer**